-Until recent years and the advance of CAD jewellery design and 3D printers, most fine jewellery was carved from wax.
-Using files, blades, to cut and shave wax and transform a simple block of wax into an exact model of the fine jewellery to be created, The roughcast item will undergo jewellery polishing and the various stages of jewellery fabrication before the final stone setting.
+Until recent years and the advance of CAD design and 3D printers, most fine jewellery was carved from wax using files and blades to cut and shave wax into an exact model of the fine jewellery.
+The roughcast item will then undergo polishing and the various stages of jewellery fabrication before the final stone setting.

 Precision CNC Moulds

-For high volume or dimension-specific orders, jewellery manufacturers often use the Computer-Aided Design (CAD) process, which is when a designer creates a jewellery design on computer software along with specifications and exact dimensions for the piece.
+For high volume or dimension-specific orders, jewellery manufacturers often use Computer-Aided Design (CAD).
+In this process a designer creates a jewellery design on computer software along with specifications and exact dimensions for the piece.
 Once the initial design work is done, a prototype model is created.
-Rather than sculpting the story individually, this prototype may be created using a 3D printer that can go directly to casting.
+Rather than sculpting the piece individually, this prototype can be created using a 3D printer design that can go directly to casting.

-The CNC moulds also adhere to strict design specifications.
-Additionally, the CAD process allows versatility and freedom to edit designs without compromising materials before production.
+The CNC moulds adhere to strict design specifications.
+CAD also allows versatility and affordability to make small edits and updates to designs throughout a production run.

 Silver, Gold and platinum casting procedures differ greatly.
-Platinum melts at such extreme temperatures that specialised skills, equipment and plaster investments are needed.
-Gold casting has a wide range of karats and colours, and the alloy combinations dictate that each has temperature cycles and processes that are unique to the metal.
+Platinum melts at such extreme temperatures that specialized skills, equipment and plasters are needed.
+Gold casting has a wide range of karats and colours, The required alloy combinations dictate it's temperature cycles and processes.

 Burn Out Cycle: